 Kim Goldfarb, Calling the Ravens, 48"x36", acrylic on panel

-Kim Goldfarb, artist, received a BFA degree in drawing and painting at the University of Georgia.
+Kim Goldfarb received her BFA degree in drawing and painting at the University of Georgia.
 She pursued a painting career and gallery directorships in Chicago simultaneously for seventeen years.
 In the early 90’s she changed direction in her art endeavors and began working in figurative sculpture.

 Kim Goldfarb, Albuquerque, NM